schubergphilis/mercury/docs/configuration.md

 LB_IP | returns the ip of the listener
 REQ_URL | returns the requested host + path
 REQ_PATH | returns the requested path
+REQ_QUERY | returns the encoded query values without the leading '?'
 REQ_HOST | returns the requested host
 REQ_IP | returns the ip of the requested host CLIENT_IP	| returns the remote addr of the client